SEIR-0508/howto-.env-vite/README.md

 ## Description

-This is a step by step guide on how to use Enviroment Variables in a React App created using Vite.
+This is a step by step guide on how to use enviroment variables in a Vite created React App.

 ### Step 1: Install ```dotenv``` package.